 This is a transfer of ownership called an assignment.

 - I got married just after I filed my application and my last name changed.

-This transfer of ownership is called an assignment.
-There are fees associated with assignment changes.
-Locate the Trademark Services Fee Code “8521” on the current fee schedule to find the fee.
+There are fees associated with recording assignments, name changes, and other ownership-type changes with the USPTO.
+See the Trademark Services Fee Code “8521” on the current fee schedule to find the specific fee amount.

 Limitations based on filing basis

-For Intent-to-Use applicants, if you’re transferring ownership to a business successor for the goods or services for which your mark relates, you can file your assignment at any time.
-In all other cases, you must wait until after you file an Amendment to Allege Use before you file your assignment.
-See TMEP §501.01(a).
+If you’re transferring ownership to a business successor for the goods or services listed in your identification, you can file your assignment at any time.
+In all other cases, you must wait until after you file an Amendment to Allege Use or a Statement of Use before you file your assignment.
+For more information, see the Trademark Manual of Examining Procedure (TMEP) section 501.01(a).

 How to update ownership information

 Submit a request to transfer ownership or change the name